 All loans in the mortgage portfolio pay a zero rate of interest.
 As a result, there are no arrears of interest, properties in possession or bad debts within the Company.
-With this combined with the low loan-to-value of the properties no impairment provision is considered to be necessary at 31 December 2021 or 31 December 2020.

 The maximum exposure to credit risk arising on the Company's financial assets at the reporting date is disclosed in the table below.